Procedure: Identified positions

-- The University supports special measures to improve access, participation and inclusion of particular groups and encourage equal employment opportunities for Aboriginal and/or Torres Strait Islander staff and academic women in particular.
+- The University supports actions aimed at increasing employment opportunities for Aboriginal and/or Torres Strait Islander persons and women.

-- Positions may be advertised as Identified Positions in the following circumstances as follows:
+- Positions may be advertised as Identified Positions in the following circumstances:

-- The Recruitment and Appointments Branch of Human Resources Division must be notified of an intention to advertise an Identified Position or Positions.
+- The Human Recourses recruitment and business partners must be notified of an intention to advertise an Identified Position.

-- Advertisements must make clear the personal attributes that are the basis for the Identified Position or Positions.
+- the personal attributes that are the basis for the identified position.

-- The advertisement must specify that the Identified Position is an equal employment opportunity measure aiming to increase representation by the target group in accordance with the University Identified Positions Procedure.
+- a statement that the Identified Position is an equal employment opportunity measure aiming to increase representation by the target group in accordance with the University Identified Positions Procedure.

 - Examples of wording for advertisements are:

-- ‘The ANU welcomes applications from Aboriginal and/or Torres Strait Islander persons.
-The filling of this position is intended to constitute a Special Measure to increase employment opportunities provided to Aboriginal and/or Torres Strait Islander persons in line with the strategies in the ANU Reconciliation Action Plan.'
+- ‘The filling of this position is intended to constitute a special measure and is aimed at increasing employment opportunities for Aboriginal and/or Torres Strait Islander persons in line with the strategies in the ANU Enterprise Agreement.'

 - Where relevant, advertisements should be placed in specialist media that would be likely to attract members of the target group and members of the target group will be included in selection panels.